spaceml-org/InstrumentToInstrument/docs/training/custom_training.rst

     python3 -m iti.train.FSI_to_SDO --config 'path to config file'.

 Running the training script will create a new directory in the workspace directory where the training results will be stored.
 The progress of the training is monitored in real time using the weights and biases logging system.
-For more information about weights and biases, see: https://wandb.ai/site.
+For more information see `weights and biases <https://wandb.ai/site>`__.